olesku/eventhub/docs/rate-limiting.md

 # Rate limiting

-EventHub allows you to rate limit how many messages a user/token is allowed to publish within a given time period (interval).
+Eventhub allows you to rate limit how many messages a user/token is allowed to publish within a given time period (interval).
 This is configured by adding ```rlimit``` configuration to the token used by the publisher.

 #### Syntax
 ```json